What is Partner Relationship Management

 2. Lead Management and Allocation

 Having efficient lead management ensures that qualified leads are allocated to the right partners at the right time.
 This allows for maximized conversion rates and sales.
-PRM allows for efficient leads allocation to partners based on their capabilities, location, and target market.
+PRM allows for efficient lead allocation to partners based on their capabilities, location, and target market.
 This ensures that leads are handled promptly and efficiently.
 Lead conversion rates are also monitored to gauge the effectiveness of lead allocation and partner performance.

 3. Sales and Resources